ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 title: Getting to know Pry
 ---

-*Target audiance:* Ruby begginer, someone with little to no experience using pry.
+*Target audiance:* Ruby begginer, someone with little to no experience using Pry.

 Pry is a very powerful and feature rich REPL.
-This blog post will be an intro to pry as well as a "prymer" to some of the features begginers should get comfortable with.(9)
+This blog post will be an intro to Pry as well as a "prymer" to some of the features begginers should strive to get comfortable with.(4)

 Index:

-* Description of REPL, IRB, and PRY
+* Description of REPL, IRB, and Pry
-* Example of common usecase, "prying" into a method
+* Examples of a couple common usecases
-* Modifying / Editing code from within PRY session
 * Access to documentation